TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Out of the box

-Out of the box, you get a simple index.html template with matching css & JavaScript.
+Out of the box, you get a simple `index.html` template with matching `index.css` & `index.js` JavaScript.
-These are in the module's master template folder, they are automatically copied over to the instance src folder when you first deploy so that you can override them.
+These are automatically copied over from the module's master template folder to the instance's src folder when you first deploy so that you can override them.
 If you want to reset, you can simply delete your local copies and the master templates will be copied back _when you restart Node-RED_.

 JQuery is used in the default JavaScript to give dynamic updates to the web page.
 If all you need to do is some simple dynamic updates of the page, JQuery is likely enough.
 Normalize.css is also provided to help you with